shamanDevel/cuda-kernel-loader/README.md

 - Clone this repository or add it as a submodule
 - Use `add_subdirectory` in CMake to register this project
-- Link against `ckl` and enjoy.
-This sets up the include directory and links against the library
+- Link against the target `ckl` and enjoy.
+This sets up the include directory and links against the library CMake `target_link_libraries(your-library PRIVATE ckl)`

 CMake Options: